-Work Experience: 150-300 Paid Employment

-120-240 Unpaid Employment
+Work Experience: 150-300 hours Paid Employment 120-240 hours Unpaid Employment

-Occupational work experience is the integration of classroom instruction with practical on-the-job experience coordinated with the program of study and related to appropriate occupational goals.
+Career and Technical Education Worksite Experience is the integration of classroom instruction with practical on-the-job experience coordinated with the program of study and related to appropriate occupational goals.
+Every course stresses good work habits and meeting of competencies.